vackosar/vackosar.github.io/_posts/2021-10-25-disentagled-representations-and-attribute-manipulation-in-fashion.md

 - Flow-Based models e.g. [OpenAI's Glow - Flow-Based Model Teardown](/ml/openais-glow-flow-based-model-teardown)
   - like VAE but the decoder is reverse of the encoder
   - reversibly encodes into independent gaussian factors
+  - the attribute vectors are found using labeled data

 ![Glow model smiling vector](../images/disentangle-smiling.png)